The judicial power of Singapore is vested in the Supreme Court and the State Courts.

 The Supreme Court is a superior court of record and consists of the High Court, which exercises both original and appellate jurisdiction, and the Court of Appeal, which exercises appellate jurisdiction.

-As of 1 April 2018, the Supreme Court bench consists of 21 judges (including the chief justice and four judges of appeal), five judicial commissioners, fo senior judges and 15 international judges.
+As of 1 April 2019, the Supreme Court bench consists of 20 judges (including the chief justice and four judges of appeal), seven judicial commissioners, four senior judges and 16 international judges.
 The chief justice, judges of appeal and judges of the High Court have tenure until the age of 65, unless further extended by approval of the president.
 Judicial commissioners are appointed on a short-term contract basis, but enjoy the same powers and immunities as a judge of the High Court during their term.
 The senior judges and international judges are appointed for a period of three years.

 The Court of Appeal, which is the highest appellate court in Singapore, hears appeals against decisions made by a judge at the High Court (including the Singapore International Commercial Court (SICC)).
-Appeals to the Court of Appeal are usually heard by a bench of three judges.
+Appeals to the Court of Appeal are usually heard by a bench of three judges, although some appeals are heard by only two judges.
 Where necessary, the Court of Appeal may comprise five or more judges.
 Judges of the High Court may sit in the Court of Appeal on such occasion as the chief justice requires.

 The High Court hears cases at first instance as well as appeals against decisions made by a judge in the State Courts.
 The High Court also exercises supervisory and revisionary jurisdiction over all State Courts.
 Unless specified otherwise by any written law, proceedings in the High Court are heard before a single judge.
 The judges of appeal may also sit in the High Court as a judge.

 As a superior court of record, the High Court has unlimited original jurisdiction for civil claims.
 Save for probate matters, the action must be commenced in the High Court where the value of the claim exceeds S$250,000.
-Probate matters are commenced in the High Court only if the value of the deceased’s estate exceeds S$3 million, or if resealing of a foreign grant is involved.
-Further, admiralty matters as well as company winding-up and bankruptcy proceedings are exclusively heard by the High Court.
+Probate matters are commenced in the High Court only if the value of the deceased’s estate exceeds S$5 million, or if resealing of a foreign grant is involved.
+Ancillary matters in family proceedings involving assets exceeding S$1.5 million are also heard in the High Court.
+Further, admiralty matters, company winding-up and bankruptcy proceedings and applications for the admission of advocates and solicitors are exclusively heard by the High Court.

 The SICC is a division of the High Court designed as a specialist court for transnational commercial disputes, and its proceedings are governed by its own set of rules and practice directions that follow international best practice.
 The SICC provides for various special features in line with its international character, such as adjudication by specialist commercial judges and foreign representation for parties.
 The SICC has jurisdiction to hear and try an action if: